KitronikLtd/pxt-design-and-automate-accessory-kit/README.md

 This block is a wrapper to the standard Makecode "set servo [Pin] angle to [value]°" In this case, the pin is predefined to pin P1.

-In the below example, a servo connected to the servo connection on the FarmBeats Pump Board moves to the 0° position, and then to 180° five seconds later:
+In the below example, a servo connected to the servo connection on the Design & Automate Accessory Kit Board moves to the 0° position, and then to 180° five seconds later:
 ```blocks
 designAndAutomate.setServoAngle(0)